kbodanko/wine-page/README.md

 Functions, functions and one more time css:)

 **Project describe:**
 My project of vineyards website.
 I focus on aesthetics, good user experience and convenient solutions.
 And a little bit of animation.
-Comfortable menu showing up dynamically and the 'back to top' arrow.
+Comfortable menu showing up dynamically and there is a 'back to top' arrow.
 The page allows to collapse and expand some content.
-Content for repeating elements (menu options, articles, images) is added dynamically.
+Content for repeating elements (menu options, articles, images) is added dynamically used a loop.
 Fully responsive.

 **Project objective:**
 To test comprehension of JavaScript objects and object-oriented constructs and  to get some practice with using objects and object-oriented techniques in a real world context.